hungcq/realtime-quiz/README.md

   - Load balancing
   - Hot replica (for the stateful Quiz controller service), standby cluster
   - **Quiz session scheduling** is currently handled by a coordinator Quiz session manager instance, which is not resilient to failure.
-To ensure reliable execution and observability, workflow platform can be used (eg Temporal).
+To ensure reliable execution and observability, a workflow platform can be used (eg Temporal).
 - Process: capacity planning, disaster recovery training, and other reliability processes should also be implemented.

 ### Maintainability